Functional Observability, Structural Functional Observability and Optimal Sensor Placement: Criteria for SFO

 \begin{corollary} Given a triple $(\bar A, \bar C,\bar F)$, either almost all its realizations are functionally observable (when $(\bar A, \bar C,\bar F)$ is SFO), or almost all its realizations are functionally unobservable (when $(\bar A, \bar C, \bar F)$ is not SFO). \end{corollary}

-By Proposition \ref{characterization-pro}, verifying SFO can be reduced to checking whether condition iii) thereof is satisfied.
+By Proposition \ref{characterization-pro}, verifying SFO can reduce to checking whether condition iii) thereof is satisfied.
 From Lemma \ref{subspace-theorem}, both ${\rm grank}O(\bar A, [\bar C;\bar F])$ and ${\rm grank}O(\bar A, \bar C)$ can be attained by computing the maximum size of state vertices that can be covered by a cactus configuration or the maximum size of a linking in the respective graph.
-From \cite{poljak1990generic,murota1990note}, these two numbers can be computed in polynomial time by resorting to some graph-theoretic algorithms, more precisely, the algorithms for the maximum weighted matching problem or the maximum flow problem in $O(n^3)$ time (see \citep[Theo.
-6]{murota1990note}).
-However, Proposition \ref{characterization-pro} does not provide clear insight into how the structure of $(\bar A, \bar C, \bar F)$ influences the SFO.
+From \cite{poljak1990generic,murota1990note}, these two numbers can be computed in polynomial time by resorting to some graph-theoretic algorithms, more precisely, algorithms for the maximum weighted matching problem or the maximum flow problem in $O(n^3)$ time (see \citep[Theo.
+6]{murota1990note}). {However, in the left-hand-side of condition iii), due to the fusion of $\bar C$ and $\bar F$ within a \textit{single} output matrix $[\bar C;\bar F]$ in ${\rm grank}[O(\bar A, \bar C); O(\bar A, \bar F)]$, the manner in which the inclusion of $\bar F$ impacts the maximum size of cactus configurations in ${\mathcal G}(\bar A, [\bar C;\bar F])$ remains implicit, obscuring the influence of the structure of $(\bar A, \bar C, \bar F)$ on the SFO.}